roboflow/inference/docs/foundation/cogvlm.md

 CogVLM successfully answered our question, noting there is a forklift close to the conveyor belt in the image.

+### Benchmarking

+We ran 100 inferences on an NVIDIA T4 GPU to benchmark the performance of CogVLM.

+CogVLM ran 100 inferences in 365.22 seconds (11.69 seconds per inference, on average).

 ## See Also

 - <a href="https://blog.roboflow.com/how-to-deploy-cogvlm/" target="_blank">How to deploy CogVLM</a>